-American economist Herbert Stein formulated the expression, “If something cannot go on forever, it will stop.”
-And yet, many, especially those with power, still get caught up in the moment, thinking something is possible, when really, it’s not.
+American economist Herbert Stein said, “If something cannot go on forever, it will stop.”
+And yet many, especially those with power, still get caught up in the moment, thinking something is possible when really, it’s not.
 Our politicians and bureaucrats in Washington DC continue to believe the current ever-expanding trajectory of our national government is somehow sustainable.

-Barack Obama has doubled the debt during his two terms, while bringing us the beginning of socialized medicine in America.
-By ramming Obamacare down America's throats, we are beginning to see just how “effective” government is at running things.
+Barack Obama doubled the debt during his two terms and brought the beginning of socialized medicine in America.
+Obamacare showed us all how “effective” government is at running things.

 The following are five reasons why the federal government cannot be trusted and why it must be cut in size.

-The Internal Revenue Service (IRS) was used to target conservative nonprofit groups in the runup to the 2012 presidential election.
-Conservative groups with the terms “Tea Party” or “Patriot” or “liberty” anywhere, were put under extra scrutiny and not given tax-exempt status.
+The Internal Revenue Service (IRS) was used to target conservative nonprofit groups in the run-up to the 2012 presidential election.
+Conservative groups with the terms “Tea Party” or “Patriot” or “liberty” in their names were put under extra scrutiny and denied tax-exempt status.
 Amazingly, the IRS claimed they did nothing wrong, blaming it all on bad training.

 Judge David Sentelle of the US Court of Appeals for DC, noted that “The Court would have to be awfully ignorant not to recognize that there has likely been an egregious violation of the First Amendment rights of American citizens by the IRS, and the IRS to this day seems very resistant to acknowledgement of that.”
 The go-to tactic by Obama-era bureaucracies seems to be to delay-delay-delay until the next headline story takes over.
 If the press brings it up again, you can dismiss it as old news, because you stonewalled so long.
-The gravity of this gross use of government power to silence those of the opposite party cannot be overstated.
+The gravity of this gross use of government power silencing the Republican party cannot be overstated.

-The tax agency recently filed the list of the targeted groups as part of a court case that forced them to release it after they refused for as long as they could.
-The list contained the names of 426 organizations.
-This number is much higher than the 298 originally reported by the IRS back in May 2013, when this scandal first came to light.
-Some liberal groups were added to the list at the very end of the time period pulled, so they could point to an “even-handed” approach to evaluating the nonprofits.
-60 of the 426 had the word “tea” in their name, while 33 had “patriot,” and 8 refer to the Constitution.
+The IRS recently filed the list of the targeted groups as part of a court case that forced them to release the list after long delays.
+The list contained the names of 426 organizations, a number much higher than the 298 originally reported by the IRS back in May 2013 when this scandal first came to light.
+Some liberal groups were added to the list at the very end of the time period, so the IRS could display a more “even-handed” approach to evaluating the nonprofits.
+60 of the 426 had the word “tea” in their name, while 33 had “patriot,” and eight refer to the Constitution.